 The Dharma Door is a Fair Trade business that is focused on empowering as many women as possible out of the cycle of poverty.
 The global pandemic has touched us all in many ways, so this post shares an update on how ongoing shutdowns are affecting our artisans, partners and orders.
 We have also included some detail on how we have been able to support some of society's most disadvantaged people during this time.

 You may have noticed on our website that many items are now on pre-order.
 Due to the pandemic, we have not been able to ship stock out of Bangladesh since March - primarily due to the nation-wide lockdown from March to June.
 Since then, cluster areas have been placed under further restrictions, including parts of the capital city Dhaka where some of our NGO partners are based.
 Like many countries, the situation is fluid and a great deal of patience and adaptability is required.

-We truly appreciate those who have chosen to pre-order our products as this helps to provide momentum and hope for the artisans as they slowly work their way through the crisis.
+We truly appreciate those who have chosen to pre-order our products, including our woven baskets, as this helps to provide momentum and hope for the artisans as they slowly work their way through the crisis.
 We’re happy to let you know that we now have stock on the way and if you have pre-ordered, your order will still be arriving around the date showing on the product pages on our website.
 The artisans are busy making more products and we expect to start seeing them flow to us very soon.

 In the meantime, we encourage you to pre-order to avoid disappointment, as we are finding that products are increasingly pre sold due to the initial delays.
 You will find the pre-order dates on each product page under the product description.